Polk County, Florida

-The center of population of Florida is located in Polk County, near the city of Lake Wales.
+The center of Florida's population is located in Polk County, near the city of Lake Wales.
 Polk County is home to one public university, one state college, and four private universities.

 History

 Early history

 The first people to inhabit the area now called Polk County were the Paleoindians who arrived in Florida at least 12,000 years ago, late in the last ice age.
 With large amounts of water locked up in continental ice caps, the sea level was more than 150 ft lower than at present.
 The Florida peninsula was twice as wide as it is today, and Florida was cooler and much drier, with few, if any, flowing rivers.
 Both animals and humans were dependent on scattered water holes, such as sinkholes, deep holes in otherwise dry river beds, and rain-fed lakes perched on impervious clay.
 Most Paleoindian campsites found in Florida have been found at water holes.
-The largest collection of late (more than 9,500 years ago) Paleoindian microlithic tools known from Florida were found in Lake Weohyakapka, near Nalcrest in Polk County.
+The largest collection of late, more than 9,500 years ago, Paleoindian microlithic tools known from Florida were found in Lake Weohyakapka, near Nalcrest in Polk County.

-As sea levels rose and Florida became warmer and wetter, the Paleoindian period was followed by the Archaic period.
-The Archaic period ended 2,500 to 3,000 years ago, with the emergence of recognizable archaeological cultures in Florida.
+As sea levels rose and Florida became warmer and wetter, the Paleoindian period was followed by the Archaic period, which ended 2,500 to 3,000 years ago, with the emergence of recognizable archaeological cultures in Florida.
 In eastern Polk County, the Kissimmee River valley was occupied by people of the Belle Glade culture, which persisted from about 3,000 years ago until the collapse of the Native American population in Florida after 1700.
-Native American people in western Polk County were part of, or influenced by, the Manasota culture, which flourished from 2,500 years ago until c.
-800, when it was replaced by the Safety Harbor culture, from c.
-800 until after 1700.
+Native American people in western Polk County were part of, or influenced by, the Manasota culture, which flourished from 2,500 years ago until around 800 AD, when it was replaced by the Safety Harbor culture, from circa 800 until after 1700.
 The Peace River valley may have hosted a distinct culture during the Safety Harbor period.

-In 1539, Ponce De Leon sent a detachment (between 80 and 180 men) of his expedition from his landing place on Tampa Bay across northern Polk County to visit Urriparacoxi, a powerful chief based in southern Lake County or eastern Orange County.
-For the next 280 years, the Spanish (and, between 1763 and 1783, the British) ruled Florida, but did not venture into the interior of the Florida peninsula south of the Oklawaha River valley (Acuera Province).
+In 1539, Hernando de Soto sent a detachment of between 80 and 180 men of his expedition, from his landing place on Tampa Bay across northern Polk County to visit Urriparacoxi, a powerful chief based in southern Lake County or eastern Orange County.
+For the next 280 years, the Spanish, and, between 1763 and 1783, the British, ruled Florida, but did not venture into the interior of the Florida peninsula south of the Oklawaha River valley, Acuera Province.
 The indigenous peoples of the Florida peninsula declined in numbers, and the people who became known as the Seminole moved into central Florida.